 Our appetite returns as we descend

 Meg has done us proud and how he does it we don’t know, but there are cinnamon rolls for lunch.
 As a starter.
 And they’re wonderful.

 Then after lunch, we head back down the dreaded steps, saunter through the woods, dance around a Japanese film crew who are darting left, right and center despite the altitude, and take the lower of the two bridges across the river.

 Wildlife on the Trail

-We’re almost to Monjo, trekking amiably with Darryl, when it’s apparent that traveling with a bunch of Aussies is a really good move.
-A snake slithers down a rock on our right, gives us a glare and slides across the trail.
-Nonplussed, Darryl keeps us back, but doesn’t hold back when we meet the rest of the group in his tales of dering do and bravery fighting off one of the more dangerous poisonous snakes in Nepal.
+We’re almost to Monjo, trekking amiably with Darryl when it’s apparent that traveling with a bunch of Aussies is a really good move.
+A snake slithers down a rock on our right, glares at us, and slides across the trail.
+Nonplussed, Darryl keeps us back but doesn’t hold back when we meet the rest of the group in his tales of daring-do and bravery in fighting off one of the more dangerous poisonous snakes in Nepal.

 Our Trekking Group

 We’re sharing the lodge and the campground with a new group.
 There are six or seven of them, they’re heading to Ama Dablam base camp, this is their first day.
 Unlike us, they didn’t just trek from Lukla to Monjo on day one.
 It appears to have been a trial just getting to Monjo.
 First of all their plane couldn’t land at Lukla, so they were somewhere else yesterday.
 There are requests for massages and complaints about feet hurting.
 I’m pretty sure I’m not the only one thanking my lucky stars that I’m with the group that I was with for this trek.

 That’s obvious when they’re getting their briefing for the following day’s trek to Namche.
 I am very glad for Ramesh, who never soft soaped the way that they’re been told about the trail.